…a summer program by The FAMiLY LEADER • July 26th-31st, 2021 • Des Moines, Iowa

 Student legislators hear testimony from lobbyists during committee meetings in the Capitol Building, oftentimes chaired by real State Senators & Representatives.
 Students can ask tough questions of the lobbyists, and gain valuable information on their bill.

-LEAD climaxes when students assemble as a legislative body in the Iowa Capitol to debate and cast their votes on the issues considered throughout the week.
-Family members and friends are invited to watch it all from the gallery!
+LEAD peaks when students assemble as a legislative body in the Iowa Capitol to debate and cast their votes on the issues considered throughout the week.
+Family members and friends are invited to watch it all!

-The Media Track, which happens during all three weeks of LEAD, is responsible for covering all of the events that take place at SSI.
-The students who participate in the print side of the Media Track, the LEAD Observer, publish a daily newspaper that their peers are eager to read.
-The broadcast side of the Media Track, LEAD News on Location, produces three broadcasts during the week.
-Students love reading about themselves in the paper and seeing themselves on the video screen during the SSI News on Location broadcasts.
+The Media Track is responsible for covering all of the events that take place at LEAD.
+There are two portions of this track.
+In the print side of the Media Track, the students will publish a daily newspaper that their peers are eager to read.
+The broadcast side of the Media Track produces broadcasts during the week.

 The level of creativity is inspiring, especially since most students start with little or no media experience.
 The alumni who sign up for the Media Track dedicate themselves to keeping the public informed about what is going on in the LEAD world.
 They cover everything including lectures, special speakers, caucus meetings, press conferences, trips to the Capitol, recreational activities, Committee Hearings, final presentations, and much more.